vuejsdevelopers/poster-shop/README.md

 Each branch of of the repo shows the state of the code at the end of any particular video e.g. `video/05` show the state of the code at the end of video 5.

-If you're doing the "Vue.js Essentials - 3 Course Bundle" course on Udemy, you'll need the following conversion table to match the branch to the lecture number.
+If you're doing the *Vue.js Essentials - 3 Course Bundle* course on Udemy, you'll need the following conversion table to match the branch to the lecture number.

 | Lecture # | Branch name |
 | - | - |